Anisotropic linear waves and breakdown of the momentum expansion in spin magnetohydrodynamics: Introduction

-In this study, we explore formulation and linear-mode analysis of the relativistic spin magnetohydrodynamics (MHD), extending our study on the first-order MHD \cite{Fang:2024skm}.
-We plug spin dynamics into relativistic MHD that has been formulated based on the conservation of magnetic flux in recent years \cite{Grozdanov:2016tdf,Hattori:2017usa,Hongo:2021ona,Armas:2022wvb} (see Ref.~\cite{Hattori:2022hyo} for a review). {We will find anisotropic rotational viscosities and a new transport coefficient that converts the vorticity to a symmetric stress and the shear to an antisymmetric torque. } We also solve the system of hydrodynamic equations for the linear perturbation in the vicinity of an equilibrium configuration.
+In this study, we explore formulation and linear-mode analysis of the relativistic spin MHD, extending our study on the first-order MHD \cite{Fang:2024skm}.
+We plug spin dynamics into relativistic MHD that has been formulated in recent years {with anisotropic viscosities and resistivities} { \cite{Grozdanov:2016tdf,Pu:2016ayh,Hattori:2017usa,Hernandez:2017mch, Denicol:2018rbw,Denicol:2019iyh,Hongo:2021ona,Armas:2022wvb,Panda:2021pvq} (see Ref.~\cite{Hattori:2022hyo} for a review). } We will find anisotropic rotational viscosities and a new transport coefficient that converts the vorticity to a symmetric stress and the shear to an antisymmetric torque.
+We also solve the system of hydrodynamic equations for the linear perturbation in the vicinity of an equilibrium configuration.
 Note that, while the linear-mode analyses have been applied to MHD \cite{Grozdanov:2016tdf,Biswas:2020rps,Armas:2022wvb,Fang:2024skm} and spin hydrodynamics \cite{Hattori:2019lfp,Hongo:2021ona,Hu:2022azy,Xie:2023gbo,Daher:2022wzf,Sarwar:2022yzs}, the linear waves in the spin MHD has not been addressed, which is exactly what we will present in this work.
-We also note that spin MHD was recently discussed with the kinetic theory approach \cite{Bhadury:2022ulr,Bhadury:2024whs}.
+We also note that spin MHD was recently discussed with the kinetic theory approach \cite{Bhadury:2022ulr,Bhadury:2024whs}. { In this paper, we also introduce relaxation dynamics with the Israel-Stewart (IS) framework.
+This offers an application of the IS framework to anisotropic systems.
+We will find that there remains a diffusive window, of which the boundary is specified by a direction of momentum as well as its magnitude. }

 \cout{ \gray{Furthermore, the influence of other factors such as vortical \cite{Kiamari:2023fbe} and electric fields \cite{Singh:2022ltu} on the system is also being considered in some recent works.}\com{delete ? $\to$ Combined in the spin hydro in the above.} }